Nolan Jones Player Props: Rockies vs. Brewers

-On Tuesday, Nolan Jones (.313 slugging percentage in past 10 games, with no home runs) and the Colorado Rockies face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
-First pitch is at 8:10 PM ET.
+The Colorado Rockies and Nolan Jones, who went 2-for-4 with two home runs and three RBI last time in action, battle Adrian Houser and the Milwaukee Brewers at American Family Field, Wednesday at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Brewers.
+In his last game, he hit two homers in his most recent game (going 2-for-4) against the Brewers.

 Nolan Jones Game Info & Props vs. the Brewers